home

 • Enjoy this beautiful natural resource with our families, neighbors and the community.

-Specific groups of over 15 people are encouraged to organize special group workdays, at mutually convenient times.
-Cotati Creek Critters can offer a presentation on the history, background, and purpose of its projects, to any interested group or class.
-Please contact the Outreach Coordinator for further information.
+• Offered a presentation on the history, background, and purpose of its projects, to any interested group or class.

 photo courtesy of Don Jackson

-CCC runs the Inside/Outside Nature Education series, a program of community educational events featuring local experts.
-These include “inside” presentations in fall and winter, and “outside” guided walks and bicycle rides in spring and summer.
-The series is complemented by a monthly column in the local newspaper, the Community Voice.
-See Press & Media to read past articles.
+CCC's Inside/Outside Nature Education series was a program of community education events featuring local experts.
+The series included “inside” presentations in fall and winter, and “outside” guided walks, field trips, and bicycle rides in spring and summer.
+The series was complemented by a monthly column in the local newspaper, The Community Voice.
+The column is still ongoing thanks to the efforts of CCC volunteer Christopher Harrod.
+See Press & Media to read past and recent articles.